facebook/create-react-app/development-setup.md

 git clone https://github.com/NLeSC/create-react-app.git
 ```

-Any changes you make will likely be in one of ``create-react-app``'s consituent
+Any changes you make will likely be in one of ``create-react-app``'s constituent
 packages, which are located at ``create-react-app/packages``.
 Each of its
 subdirectories is a separate ``npm`` package.
 Let's say you want to make changes
 to the App template from ``create-react-app/packages/react-scripts/template/src``.